probot/probot/docs/deployment.md

     - **Homepage URL**: the URL to the GitHub repository for your app
     - **Webhook URL**: Use `https://example.com/` for now, we'll come back in a minute to update this with the URL of your deployed app.
     - **Webhook Secret**: Generate a unique secret with `openssl rand -base64 32` and save it because you'll need it in a minute to configure your deployed app.
-    - **Permissions & events**: See `docs/deploy.md` in the app for a list of the permissions and events that it needs access to.

 1. Download the private key from the app.